djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 $$

 locations farther than 20 units apart have zero modeled spatial covariance for the structured component.

----

-## 11. Parameter names are not perfectly comparable across model families
+## Parameter names are not perfectly comparable across model families

-A common student mistake is to assume that a parameter called $a$ means the same physical range in every model.
+A common mistake is to assume that a parameter called $a$ represents the same physical range in every model.

 It does not.